The American Red Cross

 "Cable Labs DOCSIS (Data Over Cable Service Interface Specification) provides the basis for the development of standardized equipment that enables the offering of new or improved services over the cable network.
 DOCSIS 1.0 defined standardized ways of communicating high-speed Internet traffic over the channels of the cable network.
 DOCSIS 1.1 offered the ability to define various tiers of service or levels of quality that could be offered to different kinds of customers.
 DOCSIS 2.0 specification should enable increased “upstream” throughput, making possible symmetric data services." - Vermont Telecommunications Plan, Sept 2004 P. 1-19

-Cable Standard Upstream Capacity Equipment Status
+Cable Standard Downstream Upstream Equipment Status

-DOCSIS 1.0 5MBits/sec per 6MHz channel Currently Available
+5MBits/sec per 6MHz channel

-DOCSIS 1.1 10Mbits/sec per 6 MHz channel Expected by December 2001
+DOCSIS 1.1 10Mbits/sec per 6 MHz channel 2001

-DOCSIS 2.0 30 MBits / sec per 6MHz channel Expected by 2003
+DOCSIS 2.0 38.8 mbps 30 MBits / sec per 6MHz channel 2003

 Source: Network Magazine, p.
 16 November 2001; various